 Mandurah Baptist College Senior School is committed to the protection of all children from all forms of child abuse and demonstrates this commitment through the implementation of a comprehensive Child Protection Program designed to keep children safe.
 This includes a child safe culture, the Keeping Safe Child Protection Curriculum, clear expectations in our Codes of Conduct and thorough and systematic education about protective behaviours and personal safety.

-Child protection overview can be found here
+Protective Behaviours overview can be found here

 The Primary and Secondary School Chaplains and our College Psychologists are available to support students in all areas of their lives and school experiences.